element-hq/element-android/docs/pull_request.md

 We use automatic assignment for PR reviews.
 A PR is automatically routed by GitHub to a team member using the round robin algorithm.
 The process is the following:

 - The PR creator assigns the [element-android](https://github.com/orgs/vector-im/teams/element-android) team as a reviewer.
 They can skip this process and assign directly a specific member if they think they should take a look at it.
 - GitHub automatically assigns one reviewer.
-If the chosen reviewer is not available (holiday, etc.), remove them and manually add another reviewer.
+If the chosen reviewer is not available (holiday, etc.), remove them and set again the team, GitHub will select another reviewer.
 - The reviewer gets a notification to make the review: they review the code following the good practice (see the rest of this document).
 - After making their own review, if they feel not confident enough, they can ask another person for a full review, or they can tag someone within a PR comment to check specific lines.